phatchman/altair_tools/README.md

 One of the not-so-nice things about Zig is that it's not a standard part of O/S distributions yet. but it is very easy to install.

 1. Install Zig version 0.14.0 from https://ziglang.org/ or from your package manager if available.
-2. zig build --release=safe
+2. zig build --release=safe --strip-exe=true
 Optionally build the GUI.
 1. cd adgui
-2. zig buld --release=safe
+2. zig buld --release=safe --strip-exe=true

 The executables are placed in the respective zig-out\bin directories.
 There is no install target provided.
 So copy the executable to your desired install location if you need.